Azamat220/AIU-oop/README.md

-The objective of this assignment is to reinforce your understanding of inheritance in Java by creating a base class and three derived classes to model different types of devices.
-You will also practice generating random instances of these devices, calculating total prices, and managing class hierarchies.

-1. Base Class - Device:

-   - Create a base class named "Device".
+TIn this assignment, students will explore object-oriented programming concepts such as abstract classes, inheritance, and polymorphism by creating a set of classes representing different geometric shapes.
+They will implement abstract methods to calculate the area and perimeter of each shape and use these classes to create interactive user interfaces to calculate and display these properties for various shapes.

+Instructions:

+1. Shape class

+Create an abstract class called "Shape" with the following attributes and methods:

+   - Attributes:

+     - `name` (String): A variable to store the name of the shape.

+   - Abstract Methods:

+     - `double getArea()`: An abstract method that calculates and returns the area of the shape.

+     - `double getPerimeter()`: An abstract method that calculates and returns the perimeter of the shape.

+2. Rectangle class

+Create a class called "Rectangle" that extends the "Shape" class.
+The "Rectangle" class should have the following attributes and methods:

+   - Attributes:

+     - `width` (double): The width of the rectangle.

-   - Include the following attributes:
+     - `height` (double): The height of the rectangle.

-     - "type" (String) - Represents the type of the device (e.g., "Smartphone," "Laptop," "Tablet," etc.).
+   - Implement the `getArea()` and `getPerimeter()` methods for rectangles.

+3. Circle class

+Create a class called "Circle" that extends the "Shape" class.
+The "Circle" class should have the following attributes and methods:

+   - Attributes:

-     - "price" (double) - Represents the price of the device in USD.
+     - `radius` (double): The radius of the circle.

+   - Implement the `getArea()` and `getPerimeter()` methods for circles.

+4. Triangle class

+Create a class called "Triangle" that extends the "Shape" class.
+The "Triangle" class should have the following attributes and methods:

+   - Attributes:

-     - "weight" (double) - Represents the weight of the device in grams.
+     - `side1`, `side2`, `side3` (double) - Represents the lengths of the triangle's sides.

-   - Implement a parameterized constructor to initialize these attributes.

-   - Implement getters and setters for all attributes.
+   - Implement the `getArea()` and `getPerimeter()` methods for any kind of triangles.

-2. Derived Classes:

-   - Create three derived classes, each representing a specific type of device (e.g., "Smartphone", "Laptop", "Tablet").

-   - Each derived class should inherit from the "Device" class and have additional attributes and methods that are specific to that type of device.
-For example, a "Smartphone" class may have attributes like "screenSize" and "cameraResolution".
+5. Square class

+Create a class called "Square" that extends the "Rectangle" class.
+The "Square" class should inherit attributes and methods from the "Rectangle" class but should also implement a constructor that takes a single side length as an argument.

-3. Main Program:
+6. Main class

+Implement a user interactive program that does the following:

+   - Allows the user to choose a shape type (Rectangle, Circle, Triangle or Square).

+   - Based on the selected shape type, prompt the user for the necessary dimensions (e.g., length, width, radius).

+   - Calculate and display the area and perimeter of the selected shape.

-   - In the main program, ask the user to input the number of devices they want to create (a number between 1 and 20).
+   - Repeat the process until the user chooses to exit the program.

-   - Generate random instances of the derived classes with different types and prices for the specified number of devices.

-   - Calculate and display the following information:

-     - The number of distinct device types created.

-     - The total price of all devices.

-     - The total weight of all devices.

-Additional Tips:

-- Use the "Random" class in Java to generate random values for prices, weights, and any other attributes you choose to add to the derived classes.

-- Ensure proper encapsulation by using access modifiers (e.g., "private", "protected", "public") for class attributes.

-- Organize your code into packages for better structure and readability.

-- Include meaningful comments and documentation for your classes and methods.

 Grading Criteria:

-Your assignment will be graded based on the following criteria:
+Students will be evaluated based on the following criteria:

-- Correct implementation of the base class and derived classes.
+- Correct implementation of abstract classes, inheritance, and polymorphism.

-- Proper usage of inheritance, constructors, and getters/setters.

-- Accurate calculation of the total price and total weight.
+- Proper calculation of area and perimeter for each shape.

+- User-friendly and error-handling interactive program.

 - Proper code organization, naming conventions, and documentation.